Skip to content

 b_hat = ceil(1.5 * b_hat) // or 2.0 for severe cases

-For numerical stability when computing covariance from bootstrap samples:
+For numerical stability when computing variance from bootstrap samples:

 n = 0